The lower incisors, the first baby teeth to erupt, come out at around six months.

 Teething involves a lot of drooling here and there so you always have to have a cloth nearby.

 Apply a protective coating on your baby’s skin.
-Try using Vaseline and apply it onto your kid’s cheek and chin before putting him to sleep.
+Try using Vaseline and apply it to your kid’s cheek and chin before putting him to sleep.

 This will help protect your baby’s skin.